Péter Márki-Zay: Political positions

 Márki-Zay has described himself as a right-wing Christian and a disappointed Fidesz voter.

 Márki-Zay supports increased European integration including introducing the euro currency and joining the European Public Prosecutor's Office, as well as being in favour of Hungary remaining in NATO.
 He stated that, if elected in April, he will introduce a new constitution to restore the rule of law and to introduce same-sex marriage.
-On societal issues, he attacks Viktor Orbán for his measures, which he considers to be liberticidal, labeling some of his government's actions xenophobic and homophobic, like the 2022 LGBTQ in education referendum and has been described as supporting LGBT rights.
-He accused the Prime Minister of "organizing immigration" and said that it was "in Fidesz", the ruling party, "that we find the most gay people", suggesting that Orbán's son shared this sexual orientation.
+On societal issues, he attacks Viktor Orbán for his measures, which he considers to be liberticidal, labelling some of his government's actions xenophobic and homophobic, like the 2022 Hungarian LGBTQ in education referendum, and has been described as supporting LGBT rights.
+He accused the Prime Minister of "organising immigration" and said that it was "in Fidesz", the ruling party, "that we find the most gay people", suggesting that Orbán's son shared this sexual orientation.
+He declared to be in favour of abortion rights.

 Accused of representing a coalition with left-wing personalities, he said: "Jesus Christ was a left-wing person."

 Perceived as a neoliberal on economic issues, he opposes raising the minimum wage, believing that the market would be able to regulate salaries, and reforming the tax system.
 In a press interview in November 2021, he explained that "for the time being, it is in Hungary's interest to be a tax haven", with a corporate tax rate of 9%.

-He declared to be in favor of abortion rights.

-Everybody's Hungary People's Party (MMM) Hungarian: Mindenki Magyarországért Mozgalom
+Everybody's Hungary People's Party (MMN)

-On May 18, 2022, Péter Márky-Zay announced, he is establishing his own political party, the Citizens Party.
-On January 10, 2023, Péter Márky-Zay enrolled his own political party's new name, which is Everybody's Hungary People's Party.
+On 18 May 2022, Péter Márky-Zay announced, he is establishing his own political party, the Citizens Party.
+On 10 January 2023, Péter Márky-Zay enrolled his own political party's new name, which is Everybody's Hungary People's Party.
+The party registered in June 2023.

 Personal life

 As of 2021, Márki-Zay is married to Felícia Lilla Vincze, a physicist, midwife and doula.
 They have seven children: Ferenc (b.
 1996), Lilla (b.
 1997), Teodóra (b.
 1998), Gellért (b.
 2000), Emma (b.
 2003), Lóránt (b.
 2005) and Pál (b.
 2009).
-The family is practicing Roman Catholic.
+The family considers itself practising Roman Catholic, even though Márki-Zay is at odds with dogmatic Church teachings on marriage and abortion.
 Péter Márki-Zay is a dual national, holding both Hungarian and Canadian citizenship.
-He is fluent in English, German and French, but can also converse in Spanish, Russian and Finnish.
+He is fluent in English, German and French, but can also converse in Spanish, Russian, Romanian and Finnish.